 - Extra time to complete coursework, as negotiated with the instructor

 - Textbooks on CD—most textbooks can be converted to .mp3 or other audio format

-To receive disability services at Sierra Nevada College, you must register with our office before you make special requests of your instructor.
+To receive disability services at Sierra Nevada University, you must register with our office before you make special requests of your instructor.
 For more information or to start the process of registering for disability services, please contact Henry Conover, ADA Compliance Officer.
 All accommodations must be approved by the Director of Academic Services, who will require formal documentation by a licensed physician.
 We can provide referrals to local professionals.

 Links to forms to apply for disability services:

 - Disability Services Agreement (PDF)